-Sign up to Macmillan’s newsletter and receive update about their books and ofcourse , get early reading copies.
+Sign up to Macmillan’s newsletter and receive an update about their books and of course, get early reading copies.
 Not for internationals again *sighs*

-Sign up to authors’ newsletters.
+Sign up to the authors’ newsletters.
 You’ll be surprised many of them always offer for their readers to become ARC readers or VIP readers etc. Don’t sign for a lot of them though, you’ll get your inbox filled with too many than you can ever go through.

 Note for Bloggers :

 I highly recommend that you put up a review policy even if your blog’s small.
 You’ll get a ton of emails with review requests even if you had just started.
 So the review policy will help you narrow the email down to what you want.
 And read a lot about book blogging and requesting ARCS directly.
-It is not easy to request them and you need to have some knowledge about the workings of a marketing house to know if you’ll get approved .
+Don’t lose hope if you don’t get approved now.

 All the best with your blog!